 Just put in the meat and marinade, seal and shake.
 Refrigerate, shaking it occasionally, until you’re ready to BBQ.

 Make sure you drain off any excess marinade before cooking and do NOT pour it over the meat while cooking.

-If your BBQ is equipped with a side burner, you can use it just like a kitchen cooktop.
+If your BBQ is equipped with a side burner, you can use it to cook just like a kitchen cooktop.

 This adds to the selection of dishes you can choose to cook outdoors.

-Wearing protective gloves, clean the grill while it is still hot.
-Use a good grill brush to clean cooking plates and racks.
+Wearing protective gloves, clean the BBQ grill while it is still hot from BBQ cooking.
+Use a good grill brush to clean the BBQ cooking plates and racks.